mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/3-running-locally.md

 Hooray!
 You got your response back.
 But what is up with that '@' symbol in the property name?!

-That annoying little artifact there is because the default JSON serializer doesn't handle F# record types all that well.
+That annoying little artifact is because the default JSON serializer doesn't handle F# record types all that well.

 You see, to support the serialization of an immutable record type, the compiler creates mutable internal backing fields for each property in the record type.
-These fields are named based on their related record type property, but with the added '@'.
+It names these fields based on their related record type property, but with an added '@'.
 And of course, these are the fields used by the serializer, and hence the ones that show up in our response.

-So how do we fix this?
+*So how do we fix this?*

 We'll need to swap out the default serializer for one that has better support for F# record types.
+Not surprisingly, we'll use Json.NET.

-In ASP.NET Web API this would be done by modifying the global JSON Serialization Settings on your `HttpConfiguration` object.
-But no such luck here.
-We don't have access to any global configuration object.
-Instead, we have to create a new `JsonMediaTypeFormatter`, set the `ContractResolver` to a better one provided by Json.Net, and pass it to each call to `req.CreateResponse`.
+In ASP.NET Web API this sort of customization is done at startup by modifying the JSON Serialization Settings on your `HttpConfiguration` object.
+Unfortunately, there's no such thing in Azure Functions.
+Instead, we have to create a new `JsonMediaTypeFormatter`, set the `ContractResolver` to a better one provided by Json.NET, and pass it to each call to `req.CreateResponse`.

 After making these changes, our function looks like this: